oroeder/oroeder.github.io/index.md

 [Why The Best Supreme Court Predictor In The World Is Some Guy In Queens](http://fivethirtyeight.com/features/why-the-best-supreme-court-predictor-in-the-world-is-some-random-guy-in-queens/)

->An unemployed 30-year-old man in Queens, New York, is the best Supreme Court predictor in the world—better than the hotshot lawyers, better than the court reporters, better than the fancy algorithms.
-In fact, he won FantasySCOTUS, the premier Supreme Court predicting league, three years in a row.
-But the computers are coming for him.
-"With time, they might be able to do what they did to Garry Kasparov," he told me.

 ### Science and math

 [Journalism and Prediction during the Coronavirus Pandemic](https://niemanreports.org/articles/journalism-and-prediction-during-the-coronavirus-pandemic/), *Nieman Reports*